dannofx/RedImgurGallery/README.md

 # ReddimgurGallery
-ReddimgurGallery is iOS an app made in Swift that shows images hosted in [Imgur](http://imgur.com/) related to a certain subreddit.
-You introduce a subreddit name in the search bar and the images will be asynchronously loaded.
+ReddimgurGallery is an iOS app made in Swift that shows images hosted in [Imgur](http://imgur.com/) related to a certain subreddit.
+When the user introduces a subreddit name in the search bar, the images will be asynchronously loaded.

 I made this app to get some practice working with `OperationQueue`, some `CoreData` features like `NSBatchDeleteRequest`, `DispatchQueue` and Swift coding in general.
 That is the reason why the app doesn't use simply `URLSession` and some cache like `NSCache` or `NSURLCache`.